 Most important, the code defined all the remedies that a civil court could order—from money damages, to partition of property, to injunctive decrees and contempts—and made those remedies available in every lawsuit.
 In many cases, a legal right was indistinguishable from the remedy that secured that right: the right to possess a particular piece of property and the remedy that seized and delivered that property were, in effect, the same thing.
-Remedies were thus intimately connected to substantive law.
+Remedies were thus tightly tied to substantive law.
 For that reason, neither the French code de procédure civile (1806) nor Blackstone or Bentham’s writings conceived of remedies as purely procedural.
 By codifying remedies, Field invited continual expansion of the category of “procedure.”
 As other states adopted the procedure code, they sometimes included other fields of law that seemed obviously “substantive” yet had such specific procedures or remedies that they were placed in a “code of procedure.”
 Such fields included the law of wills, corporations, and mortgages.
 And after all, argued procedural codifiers in Iowa, what did the famed Married Women’s Property Acts offer besides procedural reform?
 These acts gave women standing to litigate in their own name and seek remedies in claims of property and contract, and they abolished mandatory rules of joinder (of husbands).
-Thus, one of the most significant changes to the law of property and domestic relations in the century went into the state’s Code of Civil Procedure.
+Thus, one of the most significant changes to the law of property and domestic relations in the century went into that state’s Code of Civil Procedure.

-Despite Field’s arguments that a mere procedure code was democratically unproblematic, his efforts were not entirely successful in New York.
+Field’s arguments that a mere procedure code was democratically unproblematic were not entirely successful in New York.
 The commission submitted a draft of its main reforms in 1848, emphasizing that this first code was “but a report in part.”
-New York’s legislators enacted the partial code with little amendment, some legislators repeating Field’s view that the constitution obligated them to accept the code.
+New York’s legislators enacted the partial code with little amendment, some even repeating Field’s view that the constitution obligated them to accept the code.
 But when the commissioners submitted an extended draft in 1849, the Assembly judiciary committee balked, directly disputing the commissioners’ claims that procedure was merely the machinery of the law.
 The “provisions for rights and for the mode of pursuing remedies, insensibly run into each other,” the committee reported, complicating legal practice “infinitely more than any machine of human contrivance.”
 They therefore suspected the commissioners’ forthcoming code of criminal procedure would include all of the criminal law as well, “as they seem to understand practice and pleadings to include all the law upon a given subject.”
 That being the case, the committee wondered whether they should “place in [the commissioners] a blind and implicit confidence that shall commit to their discretion the peace and property, the personal liberty and the lives of those who sent us here to make laws for them?”

-This map shows which states adopted codes of civil procedure based on the text of the New York Field Code.
-The date shown is the date of the first enactment of a procedure code; most states subsequently revised their codes.
-Note that many southern states and western states came to adopt the Field Code during the Civil War and Reconstruction.
-By the end of the nineteenth century, thirty-one jurisdictions (those displayed on the map, plus Alaska) had adopted a version of the Field Code.
-Data adapted from Charles McGuffey Hepburn, The Historical Development of Code Pleading in America and England (1897).
+Under such relentless criticisms, Field’s final draft was defeated in New York.
+A central irony of American legal history is that “the New York Code” which dominated the legal practice of so many states was never fully the procedural law of New York itself.